rj76/node-soundcloud-ogg-proxy/README.md

 node-soundcloud-ogg-proxy
 =========================

-Simple Node.js soundcloud mp3 stream to ogg proxy via ffmpeg (for example to use firefox <audio/> element which expects ogg.
+Simple Node.js soundcloud mp3 stream to ogg proxy via ffmpeg (for example to use firefox audio element which expects ogg).

 Usage